soumya-xy/Exchange/FIREBASE_SETUP.md

 2. Select "Project settings"
 3. Scroll down to "Your apps" section
 4. Click the web icon (</>)
-5. Register your app with a nickname (e.g., "mann-saathi-web")
+5. Register your app with a nickname (e.g., "zenith-web")
 6. Copy the Firebase configuration object

 ## Step 4: Set Environment Variables